alok-ai-lab/DeepInsight3D_pkg/README.md

 Steps:
 1)  Set up parameters by changing Parameters.m file, otherwise leave it with default values.
-2)  Provide the path of the dataset in Parameter.m file by changing "Data_path" variable.
+2)  Provide the path of the dataset in Parameters.m file by changing "Data_path" variable.
 In this example, it is set as /DeepInsight3D_pkg/Data/
 3)  Define the stored dataset using
         `DSETnum=1;`
 5)  Call parameters using